idkwhatido/ublue-noctalia-mango/README.md

 The Checksum-File can be downloaded [here](https://ublue-images.s3.de.io.cloud.ovh.net/ublue-noctalia-mango-latest-webui-x86_64.iso-CHECKSUM)

 ## Known Bugs
-- At first login after install noctalia-shell won't load -> i have a idea why, but have to test the possible fix
+- At first login after install noctalia-shell won't load (sometimes)

 ## Roadmap
 - Fix the bugs
 - Modify the Justfile (remove some options and add some own)
-- Make a decision if i want to remove firefox as system package
 - Be happy